Marshall vs. North Texas NCAA Football Odds, Plays and Insights | October 15, 2021

 North Texas Stats and Trends

-- The Mean Green have been underdogs by 11 points or more three times this season and covered the spread once.
+- The Mean Green have been underdogs by 11 points or more three times this year and covered the spread once.

-- North Texas' games this year have gone over the point total one time in four opportunities (25%).

 - The Mean Green have turned the ball over nine times, two fewer times than the Thundering Herd have forced turnovers (11).